-1 EXECUTIVE SUMMARY 2 INTRODUCTION 2.1.
-Overview of the human centric learning for Advanced Manufacuring 2.2.
-Overview on the specific objectives in wp5, human-centric learning for advanced manufacturing 3 ESCO IN LCAMP 4 FUTURE PROOF QUALIFICATIONS FOR ADVANCED MANUFACTURING WORKING ENVIRONMENT11 4.1.
-What is considered a qualification - the eu definition 4.2. "future-proof" advanced manufacturing qualifications in Icamp 11 4.3.
-Advanced manufacturing qualifications in european vet 4.3.1.
-Vocational advanced manufacturing qualifications in france 14 4.3.2.
-Vocational and higher vocational qualifications in germany 15 4.3.3.vocational advanced manufacturing qualifications in italy 22 4.4.4.vocational advanced manufacturing qualifications in slovenia .
-23 4.4.5.vocational advanced manufacturing qualifications in spain 31 4.4.
-Vocational advanced manufacturing qualifications in türkiye 4.5.
-Vocational advanced manufacturing qualifications in canada 39 4.6.
-Occupational profiles for advanced manufacturing 5 CONCLUSIONS REFERENCES
+EXECUTIVE SUMMARY NTRODUCTION 1.1.
+Overview of the Human Centric Learning for Advanced Manufacturing 1.2.
+Overview on the specific objectives in WP5, Human-Centric Learning for Advanced Manufacturing ESCO IN LCAMP9 FUTURE PROOF QUALIFICATIONS FOR ADVANCED MANUFACTURING WORKING NVIRONMENT 3.1.
+What is considered a Qualification - the EU definition 3.2.
+"Future-proof" Advanced Manufacturing Qualifications in LCAMP 12 3.3.
+Advanced Manufacturing Qualifications in European VET 14 3.3.1 Vocational Advanced Manufacturing Qualifications in France 3.3.2 Vocational and Higher Vocational Qualifications in Germany 3.3.3 Vocational Advanced Manufacturing Qualifications in Italy 3.3.4 Vocational Advanced Manufacturing Qualifications in Slovenia 3.3.5 Vocational Advanced Manufacturing Qualifications in Spain 3.4.
+Vocational Advanced Manufacturing Qualifications in Türkiye 3.5.
+Vocational Advanced Manufacturing Qualifications in Canada 3.6.
+Occupational profiles for Advanced Manufacturing CONCLUSIONS REFERENCES

-1 EXECUTIVE SUMMARY
+1. EXECUTIVE SUMMARY

-By providing a sector-specific overview of I4.0 qualifications at EQF 3-6 correlated to the I4.0 technology and skills framework in different industry sectors, LCAMP's D5.1 report at hand aims to identify future-proof vocational Advanced Manufacturing qualifications available among the LCAMP consortium and their regional industry associations and clusters.
+By providing, a sector-specific overview of I4.0 qualifications at EQF 3-6 correlated to the I4.0 technology and skills framework in different industry sectors, LCAMP's D5.1 report at hand aims to identify future-proof vocational Advanced Manufacturing qualifications available among the LCAMP consortium and their regional industry associations and clusters.

 This report is not limited to listing relevant I4.0 VET qualifications within our consortium.
-It provides the reader with detailed insights into how exactly these future proof I4.0 qualifications in both VET and higher VET are designed, described, accredited and undergoing change both within and outside Europe.
+It provides the reader with detailed insights into how exactly these future-proof I4.0 qualifications in both VET and higher VET are designed, described, accredited and undergoing change both within and outside Europe.
 Relevant Advanced Manufacturing qualifications and occupations from Spain, France, Germany, Italy, Slovenia, Turkey and Canada are presented below.
 The data shows how ongoing transformational processes in Advanced Manufacturing are already being addressed at national level and how disruptive changes have already been captured through national and regional qualification and retraining approaches.

 After introducing the targets, main activities and special objectives (SO) of the Human-Centric Training approach for LCAMP in Work Package 5 (WP5) and how we are planning to meet our ambitious goals, chapter 2 outlines the state of play working with the ESCO database.
-In this section we present our preliminary findings what we have learnt about the specifics of the ESCO classification and how we best could tackle some major and minor challenges coming along with a straightforward linkage and harmonization between ESCO and our growing database of international up- and reskilling offers.
+In this section we present our preliminary findings what we've learnt about the specifics of the ESCO classification and how we best could tackle some major and minor challenges coming along with a straightforward linkage and harmonization between ESCO and our growing database of international up- and reskilling offers.

 The table below gives an overview of D5.1's main findings presented in chapter 3.
 The reader will find vocational Advanced Manufacturing qualifications gathered and sorted by country.
 Each section further provides the necessary definitions and a short introductory description of the learning provider contributing to D5.1's desk-research.
-The table below summarizes the number, EQF-Level, and the international distribution of vocational qualifications for Advanced Manufacturing included in this report.
+The table below summarizes the number, EQF-Level and the international distribution of vocational qualifications for Advanced Manufacturing included in this report.
 The sampler lists relevant qualifications offered by LCAMP's partners and organizations or their national associations and networks.

-COUNTRIES NUMBER OF FUTURE-PROOF QUALIFICATIONS INCLUDED IN THE REPORT Number of Upskilling courses included in
+COUNTRIES F FUTURE-PROOF TIONS INCLUDED IN Number of Upskilling courses included in the report

-EQF 4 EQF 5 EQF 6-8 the report
+EQF 4 EQF 5 EQF 6-8

 France 2

 Germany 4 13

 Italy 2 (EQF 4)

 Slovenia 5 10 2 (EQF 5)

 Spain 7 8 (EQF 5)

 Türkiye 2 2

 Canada 2 2

 TOTAL 5 27 13 16

-Finally, in our conclusion of this report, we are giving an outlook on how we will use the data at hand and how we can constantly improve our future learning pathways in LCAMP according to both national and international educational requirements.
+Finally, in our conclusion of this report, we are giving an outlook on how we will use the data at hand to develop our future learning pathways in LCAMP according to both national and international education requirements.